canonical/snapcraft/docs/the-ros2-foxy-extension.rst

 Further reading
 ---------------

--  For an example of this extension being used, see the *core20* section of the `ROS 2 applications <https://snapcraft.io/docs/ros2-applications#the-ros2-foxy-extension-heading--core20>`__ page.
+-  For an example of this extension being used, see the *core20* section of the :ref:`ROS 2 deployment <ros-2-deployment-with-snaps-core20>` page.
 -  For a complete picture of what this extension does, add it to your app definition and run ``snapcraft expand-extensions``.

 ..